-The format of the 2016 FIR is basically unchanged from that of 2015.
-The PSAB manual requires an estimate of the cost of remediation of contaminated sites.
+The format of the 2017 FIR is basically unchanged from that of 2016.
+Section 3260 of the PSAB manual came into effect earlier and requires an estimate of the cost of remediation of contaminated sites.
 A review of possible municipally-owned sites which could fall under this section produced no sites which met all the criteria outlined in this section.
 Therefore, no amount has been set aside for this purpose in these financial statements.
 In general the numbers contained in the FIR tie in very closely to those reflected in the financial statements, but with much more detailed breakdowns.

 The auditor has not identified any accounting or reporting issues in the audit that require changes to current practices.
-Budgeted figures which more closely follow PSAB regulations are shown in the Consolidated Statements of Operations and Accumulated Surplus and Change in Net Financial Assets for 2016.
+Budgeted figures which more closely follow PSAB regulations are shown in the Consolidated Statements of Operations and Accumulated Surplus and Change in Net Financial Assets for 2017.